Jean Vanier: Sexual abuse

 In February 2020, an internal report by L'Arche concluded that Vanier sexually abused six women in Trosly-Breuil, France, between 1970 and 2005.

-According to a joint statement by leaders of L'Arche International, Vanier had engaged in "manipulative and emotionally abusive" sexual relationships with six women in France, between 1970 and 2005.
+According to a joint statement by leaders of L'Arche International, Vanier had engaged in "manipulative and emotionally abusive" sexual relationships with six women without disabilities in France, between 1970 and 2005.
 Sexual relations were instigated by Vanier, usually in the context of giving spiritual guidance.
 The statement read, "These women reported similar facts associated with highly unusual spiritual or mystical explanations used to justify these behaviours...
 The relationships ... had a significant negative impact on their personal lives and subsequent relationships.
 These actions are indicative of a deep psychological and spiritual hold Jean Vanier had on these women."
 It also said that Vanier asked the women to keep the incidents secret.
 The women included assistants and nuns.
 Vanier was also a member of a small clandestine group which subscribed to and participated in some of the sexual practices of disgraced priest Thomas Philippe, the L'Arche statement said.

+A fuller report by an independent group commissioned by L'Arche, published in January 2023, learned of 25 different women who had experienced a sexual act or intimate gesture (such as kissing on the mouth or caresses to the body, most commonly the breasts) with Jean Vanier.
+These relationships in total span from 1952 to 2019.
+Vanier would typically initiate contact through meetings nominally about spiritual accompaniment; after some time, body contact and nudity would gradually be introduced into the spiritual accompaniment sessions.
+The most common pattern described is one where Vanier would kneel down in front of the woman with his head against her chest and then make contact with her breasts, and, if permitted, would caress the breasts with his mouth.
+Some of the women only came to regard these moments of contact as abusive many years later.
+Vanier would often quote from the Song of Songs.

 The practices were founded on so-called "mystical" or "spiritual" beliefs that had been condemned by the Catholic Church, it added.
 Vanier described Philippe, who died in 1993, as his "spiritual father", but at first publicly denied knowledge of the practices.
 The investigation was carried out by independent UK consultancy GCPS.

 Vanier wrote in May 2015 that he now accepted that Philippe "hurt mature and intelligent people who appear to have placed all their trust in him" and that "I am unable to peacefully reconcile these two realities."

 Reactions

 Cardinal Thomas Collins of the Archdiocese of Toronto described the events "tragic and heart wrenching".
 The Canadian and American branches of L'Arche have voiced their concern in various statements.

 In Canada, where there were many schools named after Vanier, some school boards have renamed schools named for him.

-In February 2020, the University of Notre Dame in South Bend, Indiana posthumously stripped Vanier of two awards which the university had awarded him, including the 1994 Notre Dame Award for humanitarian service.
+In February 2020, the University of Notre Dame in South Bend, Indiana, posthumously stripped Vanier of two awards which the university had awarded him, including the 1994 Notre Dame Award for humanitarian service.